 Annie is the fiancee of Daniel Donovan, a delicate girl who suffers from debilitating headaches.
 But Annie is also know as the best baker in their community, and she's volunteered to make a wedding cake for Daniel's brother Frank's wedding to Patricia Flaherty.
 This excerpt from THE WOODSMAN'S ROSE is inspired by her talents.
 Daniel … Continue reading THE WOODSMAN’S ROSE Character Sketch: Annie Griffiths

+Can a young woman save her family from starvation?
+She’s their only hope & desperate enough for anything.
 1848: the third year the potato crop failed in Ireland.
-The Protestant landlords have absconded back to Britain, leaving the Catholic peasants to fend for themselves, while the English feast on the massive amounts of Irish food they're importing every day.
-With two younger brothers to feed, Molly O'Brien takes her father's place on the … Continue reading THE WINDS OF MORNING Is Available Now
+The Protestant landlords have absconded back to Britain, leaving the Catholic peasants to fend for themselves, while the English feast on the massive amounts of Irish food … Continue reading THE WINDS OF MORNING, Donovan Family Saga Prequel

 Book 2 of the Donovan Family Saga spotlights the romance between Daniel Donovan and Annie Griffiths.
 But all is not well in their world.
 Here's a bit of a teaser for you: Daniel Donovan wants nothing more than to get married, unless it's to restore his friendship with his closest friend, Alec Twelve Trees.
 Alec … Continue reading Coming in January: THE WOODSMAN’S ROSE

 WHISPERS IN THE CANYON: A Readers’ Favorite Review